 wait for a readiness condition

 There is nothing magical in that list because that is the point.
-The interesting part is not the command names.
 The interesting part is forcing the agent to use a shared, inspectable tool instead of inventing another one off script every time it needs evidence.

 The project became more useful once I stopped asking “how many agents can I create?” and started asking “what commands do I wish existed every time I need to prove a change actually works?”